 - Built-in stereo mic with noise reduction— this feature lets you capture all the sounds during your adventure, from the noise of the winds to the shrieks your buddy made.

 - Durability—almost all action cameras within the $400 price range are waterproof.
 This feature makes them great for outdoor use.
-But you need to look into the construction of the camera itself.Is the LCD screen made of scratch proof material like Gorilla Glass?
+But you need to look into the construction of the Best Action Camera itself.Is the LCD screen made of scratch proof material like Gorilla Glass?
 Does it come with a casing?
 These are some of the things you can ask when shopping for an action camera.

 - Ease of Use—the availability of a mobile app should make it easier for you to control the action camera.

 Recommended Product Reviews

 When it comes to video quality, the Sony HDR-AS200VR/W action cam can match up with the best of them especially those from the acknowledged market leader and innovator of action cameras, GoPro.

 Video quality is at an ultra-high definition of 4K, with images crystal clear and colours very accurate.

 You can even record at high definition 1080p at 60 frames per second, so that quick turns and capture motions very well.